jing-library/r-text-mining/episodes/02-preprocessing-data.Rmd

 ## Word Frequencies

 Since many text analysis methods are based on word counts in the textual data, we can first calculate word counts or word frequency.
-Word frequency looks at how how often words are repeat in texts.
+Word frequency looks at how often words are repeated in texts.
 To count the words, we can use the function [count](https://dplyr.tidyverse.org/reference/count.html) from the package [dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html).

 ```r